CatAnnaDev/DiscordBot-Template-CSharp/README.md

 Done | infos
 --- | ---
 Config | Json config file
-Log | Logging systeme with color
+Log | Log system with color
 Cmds | a bit of commands to see and understand